 Commercial training companies have locations across the country – and, in some cases, across the globe – where future technicians can take courses specifically geared toward preparing them for certification exams.
-The American Society for Nondestructive Testing provides a list of upcoming courses focusing on a variety of inspection methods.
+At AINDT, we offer customized NDT training online and in-person to fit your certification requirements.

-If a technician cannot attend training courses in a brick-and-mortar location, some companies offer online classes to make the training process more convenient.
+If a technician cannot attend training courses in a brick-and-mortar location, some companies offer NDT training online to make the education process more convenient.
 The American Institute of Nondestructive Testing (AINDT) offers a full training program for Level I and II technicians specializing in ultrasonic, radiographic, magnetic particle, liquid penetrant or visual testing.
-NDT Classroom is another reputable online school that offers a full suite of online NDT courses for all manner of testing disciplines.

-Although online courses can be taken in any location, training programs will often include an in-person portion for technicians to gain hands-on training.
+Although online NDT training can be taken in any location, training programs will often include an in-person portion for technicians to gain hands-on training.
 AINDT’s online program is predominantly virtual, but technicians are required to attend courses in-person for 18 days at their facility in Baxter, Minnesota.

 NDT training programs can vary in length.
-Ultimately, students need to have the total number of hours completed for their inspection method and certification level, which can range from four to 72 hours.
-At the same time, the institution that provides the training may have a different timeline than a different place.
+Ultimately, students need to have the total number of hours completed for their inspection method and certification level, which can vary.
+At the same time, the institution that provides the training may have a different timeline.